benmariner99/me-239-intro-to-data-science/_sources/lecture13/fitting-the-bernoulli.md

 p(X_i = x_i|\theta) = \theta^{x_i}(1-\theta)^{1-x_i}.
 $$

-Mediate a bit on this.
+Meditate a bit on this.
 If $x_i = 1$, then $1-x_i=0$ so the second part of the product becomes
 $(1-\theta)^0 = 1$ and you get $\theta$.
 Similarly, if $x_i=0$, the first part of the product becomes $\theta^0=1$ and thus you get $1-\theta$.